apache/incubator-kie-kogito-examples/serverless-workflow-github-showcase/github-service/README.md

 Deployment.

 To make things easier for you, we left a script in this directory to generate the template files, build the application and the image, and then deploy it to your Kubernetes cluster.

+**IMPORTANT!** You **must** be authenticated to the target Kubernetes cluster as a **cluster administrator** for this script to work.

 You can run the script once and all the required files will be generated for you in the `kubernetes` directory, and the image will be published to your Quay.io account.